In addition to employee wellness platforms, organizations are keen to find other methods of supporting employee's physical and mental well-being.

-Whether you call them Employee Resource Groups, Employee Communities, or Affinity Groups, these organized, planned, and well-executed internal efforts can fuel much-needed organizational change and humanize your workplace.
+Whether you call them employee resource groups (ERGs), employee communities, or affinity groups, these organized internal efforts can fuel much-needed organizational change and humanize your workplace.

-We’ll take a look at how ERGs are defined, why they are valuable, and how to establish an ERG that can support your DEI goals.
-I’ll cover
+Here I’ll share what ERGs are, why they're valuable, and how to establish an ERG that can support your DEI goals.

-Employee Resource Groups are groups of people who work in the same organization (not necessarily with each other regularly) who unify based on a common identity, lived experience, common goals, or intersectional backgrounds and aspirations.
+Employee Resource Groups are groups of people from the same organization who unify based on a common identity, lived experience, common goals, or intersectional backgrounds and aspirations.

 ERGs can be the access point and connective tissue between people across the organization and the people who are making decisions that impact systemic change.